VOLUNTEER FOR THE BMA

-Volunteer recruitments will be linked directly to specific events and activities.
+Volunteer activities are linked directly to specific events and activities.

-Throughout the riding season, potential volunteers should scrutinize the list of club events and identify specific events that they would like to support.
+- Review the list of club events and identify events you they would like to support.

 The event organizer will monitor volunteer returns and communicate directly with the volunteers to fill vacancies, arrange training as required, make adjustments, and coordinate details.

 The event organizer will also provide feedback to the volunteer during and following the event, as necessary.